20+ Fun Facts on Calgary’s Plus 15 Skywalk System

 #16 – Just because the Plus 15’s serve the same purpose doesn’t mean that they all look the same.
 You will see some with entirely different architecture to match the buildings they are between.

 #17 – A standard for nearly all new downtown construction projects whether that be residential or office is to have connectivity to the convenient Plus 15 Skywalk system.

 #18 – Walk around long enough and you’ll count several shoe shining stations and small food and drink stands along the way.

 #19 – It isn’t odd to see familiar faces in the Plus 15’s, whether that be co-workers, friends and even those old pals that you haven’t seen for ages.

 #20 – While the Plus 15 network is beneficial both economically and climatically, it also keeps downtown streets safer and less prone to accidents involving pedestrians because there are fewer people streetside.

 #21 – There has been skepticism that the network of indoor passages contributes to a deadening of the downtown streetscapes.
 While city planners are now carefully reviewing the placement of future Plus 15’s, they will no doubt continue to provide both climatic and economic benefits now and in the years ahead.

 I Love Calgary

-The Plus 15 Skywalks are just one of the things that I love about YYC, see the rest at these 20 Reasons to Love Calgary, Alberta today.
+Calgary's Plus 15 Skywalks are just one of the best things about living in YYC!
+Learn more about our wonderful city and check out these 20 Reasons to Love Calgary today.

 Until next time, we invite you to join us at Calgaryism on Facebook, Twitter and Instagram to stay updated via live social media feed on local activities, events, factoids, photos and more.
 We hope to see you there!